“And to the angel of the church in Smyrna write, ‘These things says the First and the Last, who was dead, and came to life…‘”

 Smyrna portrayed itself as the most beautiful city of Asia Minor.
 It sat at the head of the gulf on hills sloping down to the sea.
 Its streets were wide and paved.
 The famed Golden Street ran the city’s entire length from the harbor to the Acropolis on Mount Pagos.
 Temples lined this street from the harbor beginning with a Greek temple to the goddess Cybele.
 Farther, there was the splendid temple to Apollo.
 Still beyond that sat the temples to Aesculapius (the god of healing) and the temple to the goddess Aphrodite.
 The monument to Homer stood on this street as well.
 Smyrna was the birthplace of Homer.
 Positioned at the end of the street was the Acropolis on Mount Pagos, the imposing temple to Zeus.

 Much of the life of Smyrna revolved around athletics, theatre, and religion.
 There were a great gymnasium and stadium in the city.
-The largest Greek theatre in the Roman world [20,000 seating] sat on the slopes of Mount Pagos.
+The largest Greek theatre in the Roman world (20,000 seating) sat on Mount Pagos’ slopes.

 The church at Smyrna faced severe persecution because of Jewish slander.
 John calls them the “synagogue of Satan.”